It is impossible to make it through life without experiencing conflict.

-Take a moment to consider how easily fights take place over the toilet seat up.
+Take a moment to consider how easily fights take place over leaving the toilet seat up.

 Among these is the pain of divorce, lack of productivity at work, and a myriad of health issues; both physical and mental.

-Beyond that, once you decide that you have the heroic courage to step into conflict the following lessons will help you immensely.
+Beyond that, once you decide that you have the heroic courage to step into conflict, the following lessons will help you immensely.

-5 things I learned from overcoming conflict
+These are five things I learned from overcoming conflict.

 There are two extremes with conflict and a range in between